 - Those elements of decisions of the Press Council allowing appeals by complainants against decisions of the Press Ombudsman, or not allowing appeals by publications against decisions of the Press Ombudsman, should be published as in (1) above.
 In addition, each should carry the joint logo of the Press Council and the Press Ombudsman.

-- Those sections of decisions of the Press Council upholding complaints referred to it by the Press Ombudsman should be published as in (3) above.
-This also applies to successful appeals by complainants against decisions of the Press Ombudsman, and to unsuccessful appeals by publications against decisions of the Press Ombudsman.
+- Those sections of decisions of the Press Council upholding complaints referred to it by the Press Ombudsman should be published as in (1) above, together with the logo of the Press Council.

 - Where a complaint has been upheld in relation to an article published on the front page of a publication, the decision should be published with due prominence on one of the first four editorial pages.

-- A pdf of the page on which any decision is published should be emailed to email@example.com
+- A .pdf of the page on which any decision is published should be emailed to email@example.com.

 ©Press Council of Ireland and Office of the Press Ombudsman – Publication Guidelines – April 2014.
 (Subject to review by the Press Council of Ireland).